pyOpenSci/pyopensci.github.io/_posts/2024-07-22-pyopensci-at-scipy-2024.md

 ### Get involved

 If you are interested in getting involved with us, there are many ways to do so!
 Check out our [volunteer](/volunteer.html) page as a starting place.
-Or shoot an email to media at pyopensci.org.
+Or shoot an email to [media at pyopensci.org](mailto:media@pyopensci.org).

-And maybe I'll see you next year at PyCon US or SciPy 2025!
+I can't wait to see you next year at PyCon US and SciPy 2025!